FOLLOWING DARWIN

 of Sustainable Development for the Planet's Evolution.

-The exhibition was available for schools across Rio de Janeiro's coast.
-Conceived as a journey through time, the exhibition made students experience the universe of the English naturalist and his discoveries aboard the HSM Beagle.
+The exhibition was available to schools along Rio de Janeiro's coast.
+Conceived as a journey through time, it allowed students to experience the universe of the English naturalist and his discoveries aboard the HMS Beagle.

 Students had a unique chance to learn about Evolution and Environmental Sustainability through monitored games and activities specially built to develop teamwork skills, focus, attention, and memory.